willstepp/writings/joseph-the-son/jts-notes.md

 PART TWO (22000):

-(3000) 8: Car breaks down.
+(3000) 8: Car catches on fire.
 Something more serious this time.
 Jacob comes over to take a look.
 Will cost more to fix than the car is worth.
 “With the money we have raised we can buy you a new car also.”
 Joseph sees Jacob kissing his mother.
 Becomes angry.
 Mother tells hims his father is not coming back.

 (4000) 9: Joseph and Lizzie track down the dog in the old barn in a field.
 The boys are there already, preparing to hang it.
 Joseph tries to stop them.
 Fights Jesse with non-resistance.
 They save the dog.
 Are told Jacob paid them to do it.